Home » Old Fashioned Desserts » Golden Raisin Cookies

 scoops of cookie dough on parchment lined baking sheet

 • Bake.
-Bake in the preheated oven for about 11-13 minutes.
-The cookies are ready when the edges are golden brown.
-Let them cool on wire racks.
+Bake the cookies in the preheated oven for 11-13 minutes or until the edges are golden brown and the centers are just set.

 baked cookies on baking sheet.